matrix-org/matrix-spec-proposals/proposals/1640-event-id-as-hashes.md

 from the room version.
 To aid debuggability it may be worth encoding the hash function into the ID format.

+**Conclusion:** Don't encode the hash function, since the hash will depend on the version specific redaction algorithm anyway.

 ## Protocol Changes

 The `auth_events` and `prev_events` fields on an event need to be